bentrevor/scratch/README.markdown

-First version of readme, created in bran.
+Second version of readme,
+created in newbran.